 Chronic joint pain due to an injury, wear-and-tear, or arthritis can be frustrating and prevent you from enjoying your favorite activities and daily life.
 With joint injections from interventional pain management specialist Igor Turok, MD, and the team at Comprehensive Neurology and Pain Center of Connecticut, you can get relief.
-Located in Wallingford and Stamford, Connecticut, the team delivers effective care with compassion and diligence.
+Located in Wallingford and Ridgefield, Connecticut, the team delivers effective care with compassion and diligence.
 To schedule an appointment, call the office or use the online booking tool today.

 Joint injections are a medical procedure involving the injection of a medication into a joint space to relieve pain.
 Joint injections are made with corticosteroids and anesthetic medications, both of which can relieve pain and decrease inflammation in your joints for improved function and comfort.